I believe email is the best way to start a business online.

 I have personally built a business that generates $500,000 to $1 Million per month using only email as a marketing tool.
+Granted, these types of results may not be typical nor expected for everyone.
+It all depends how much effort, time and money one invests.

 Until recently, I did this WITHOUT a major website or paid advertising.